sap-tutorials/Tutorials/tutorials/ai-core-metrics/ai-core-metrics.md

 # <PASTE CODE HERE>
 ```

-> The snippet includes some placeholders that say `# <PASTE CODE HERE>`.
-We complete these entries throughout the tutorial.
+> The snippet includes some placeholders that state `# <PASTE CODE HERE>`.
+You'll complete these entries throughout the tutorial.
 For clarity, the comments in the code also include the relevant step number.

 This Python script contains all of the modifications needed for logging metrics, meaning that you can leave your previous workflows as they are.